Millennial AI

 • You're evaluating one or more AI vendors with contracts above $25K annually and want an independent technical and commercial assessment before committing.

-• You're in a regulated industry (fintech, healthtech, legaltech) where data governance, compliance, and contractual protections around AI systems aren't optional.
+• You're in a regulated industry (fintech, healthtech, legaltech) where data governance and contractual protections around AI systems aren't optional.

-• You don't have a senior technical person internally who has evaluated AI vendor contracts before and understands what the pricing model looks like at 3x projected usage.
+• You don't have a senior technical person internally who has evaluated AI vendor contracts before and understands what pricing looks like at 3x projected usage.

 Not right if